 What Are The Signs And Symptoms Of The Adenovirus?

 The Adenovirus can affect different parts of the body in different ways.
 The adenovirus is essentially a group of viruses that affect the tissue linings of the respiratory tract, urinary tract, upper and lower intestines, and the eyes.
-Depending on where the infection is located the patient may encounter any of the following manifestations of the Adenoviral infection:
+The patient may encounter any of the following manifestations of the adenovirus infection:

 Gastroenteritis manifests itself as an inflammation of the stomach and its associated counterparts.
 The small and large intestines are commonly affected and symptoms include watery diarrhea, headache with or without fever, vomiting, loss of appetite, abnormal flatulence, fainting and weakness, and abdominal cramps.
 The diarrhea that a patient will experience is often acute and can last up to 6 days.
 Gastroenteritis is usually prevented through proper immunization, however.